ericselin/dotfiles/README.md

 Calendaring should be possible through the terminal.
 For this, `khal` with syncing seems like a good solution.
 The google calendar works pretty well, especially on Android, and can be used with any device or service (e.g. zapier), so the main "back-end" can probably live on Google.
 At least for now.

+Syncing is now set up with `vdirsyncer`.
+This is a manual process at the moment, though.

 TODO status calendar: ANNOYING

-- TODO calendar: set up khal with local syncing
+- TODO calendar: set up automatic cron sync with vdirsyncer

 ### Email - mutt, gmail, outlook -> `mutt`